 Give to the Piazza Center

-We need your help in achieving safe and extraordinary fraternities and sororities
+We need your support to create safer and stronger fraternities and sororities

 Why are people giving?

 - Jim and Evelyn Piazza: So that no other family has to endure what we have endured

 "Since our son Tim died at the Beta Theta Pi Fraternity on the University Park campus as a result of egregious hazing activities, we have committed to doing everything we can to put a stop to such illegal and irresponsible behavior so that no other family has to endure what we have endured during the past for plus years.

 Our goal is to make Fraternity and Sorority Life safer, healthier, and more meaningful for those students that become members in the future.
 We want those young men and women to have the experience that Tim did not get to have and we also want parents to feel safe when their children join these organizations.
 There have been far too many deaths, near-death experiences and severe mental and physical injuries from hazing at these organizations and hazing is not the only issue.

 The Piazza Center is well poised to be the catalyst to help Universities and Greek Life organizations create a better, more meaningful experience for students of the future.
 The Center, through its research and studies, will produce actionable data to give practitioners the evidence and behavioral knowledge to enact meaningful change, not only at Penn State but throughout the country.
 We cannot accept an environment of hazardous drinking, hazing, and sexual violence as in the past.
 The Piazza Center’s research will identify which prevention programs and policies and accountability measures work.
 The time is now and we need your support."

 - Jim and Evelyn Piazza, parents of Timothy Piazza and anti-hazing advocates

 - SigEp National Fraternity: To provide a safe and transformational experience